Frequently Asked Questions

 Ultimately, you can ensure that the malicious emails do not reach the recipient's inbox.
 You can do this by enforcing a DMARC rejection policy.

 A DMARC failure report contains the original email and email headers for an email that has failed delivery because it did not pass the DMARC validation.
-These reports can be handy for analyzing why an email failed the DMARC validation.
+These reports are useful for analyzing why an email failed DMARC validation.
 When we receive a report, we strip the message body and clean the headers of all privacy-sensitive information so our servers do not process any personal data.

 It is possible to save the unfiltered headers by uploading your PGP public key.
 The email headers are then encrypted with your PGP public key.
 Read more about privacy and DMARC failure reports in our blog.